 We’ll start by going over why you should care about composting your tea bags, providing an overview of the benefits and the complications of composting tea bags, and looking at ways to improve our carbon footprint even more than just composting.

-If you’re a daily tea drinker and you don’t currently compost your tea bags you might be wondering if it’s even worth the effort.
-After all, it is such a small bag, how much impact can it really have?
+If you’re a daily tea drinker and you don’t currently compost your teabags you might be wondering if it’s even worth the effort.
+After all, it is such a small bag, how much impact can it have.
 Well, the answer is that it can have a sizeable impact.

-Not as big as if you composted all of your trash, but definitely more than one might think.
+Not as big as if you composted all of your trash, but more than one might think.
 Let’s take a look at the math.
-In one tea bag, there is generally around 2g of tea, the bag itself weighs around 0.27g.
-If you drink tea every day that’s about 1.8 lbs of trash you could have saved from the landfill and put to use in your own backyard.
+In one teabag, there is generally around 2g of tea, the bag itself weighs around 0.27g.
+If you drink tea every day that’s about 1.8 lbs of trash you could have saved from the landfill and put to use in your backyard.
 If we scale that number to the total population of the US it’s much higher.

 Wikipedia claims that people in the US drink around 8 gallons per capita, which in tea bags is 128 tea bags.
 If we scale that over the population of the US you get a net total of 100,000 tons of waste per year.

-Tea leaves can absolutely be composted and are a great ingredient in any compost pile, but can tea bags be composted without complications?
-Not always.
+Tea leaves can be composted and are a great ingredient in any compost pile, but can tea bags be composted without complications not always.

-A market survey performed by “Which?
-Gardening” had found that six out of the seven largest tea bag manufacturers do not use fully decomposable tea bags.
+A market survey performed by “Which Gardening” found that six out of the seven largest tea bag manufacturers do not use fully decomposable tea bags.
 They found that the bags were made out of around 30% polypropylene, or in other words, plastic.
-This will come as quite a shock to a lot of the more health-conscious readers, as more-so than being unable to fully compost, but it means that you’ve been soaking plastic in boiling water and drinking the water afterward.
+This will come as quite a shock to a lot of the more health-conscious readers, more so than being unable to fully compost, but it means that you’ve been soaking plastic in boiling water and drinking the water afterward.

 Going Fully Green